-“(These cases) become mired in subjectivity, and that has potential for creating a bonanza for trial lawyers,” Geehern said.
+“(These cases) become mired in subjectivity, and that has the potential for creating a bonanza for trial lawyers,” Geehern said.

 ‘High threshold' of proof

-The Healthy Workplace bill does seek to define bullying clearly, and requires an “incredibly high threshold” for an employee to prove he or she has suffered physical or psychological harm, according to Gary Namie, a psychologist from Bellingham, Wash., who helped originate the Healthy Workplace bill, along with his wife, Ruth Namie, also a psychologist.
+The Healthy Workplace bill does seek to define bullying clearly and requires an “incredibly high threshold” for an employee to prove he or she has suffered physical or psychological harm, according to Gary Namie, a psychologist from Bellingham, Wash., who helped originate the Healthy Workplace Bill, along with his wife, Ruth Namie, also a psychologist.

 “The laws are inadequate to compel employers to create good policies,” Namie said of existing harassment laws that provide legal recourse for members of protected classes, such as ethnic minorities, but give others limited options.

-It's true that it's difficult for an employee to sue an employer for harassment if the employee doesn't fall within a protected class, said Robert Kilroy, chairman of the Labor and Employment group at Mirick O'Connell in Westborough.
+It's true that it's difficult for an employee to sue an employer for harassment if the employee doesn't fall within a protected class, said Robert Kilroy, chairman of the Labor and Employment Group at Mirick O'Connell in Westborough.
 Still, he opposes the Healthy Workplace bill for reasons similar to those Geehern cited.
 Kilroy predicted such a law would lead to frivolous lawsuits, which could cost employers thousands of dollars.

 “Without a doubt, it's going to increase the costs of doing business in Massachusetts,” Kilroy said.

 The bill provides employers “affirmative defenses,” which gives them the opportunity to argue that corrective actions taken against employees fall in line with standard management practices.

 But Kilroy said that simply responding to a lawsuit in this manner can cost thousands.